 On the candidate side, the theme of uncertainty has carried on through the year, with a lot of professionals unwilling to leave unless they have secured a stable permanent contract.
 This has heavily influenced the contract market, as the low number of roles has been accompanied by low numbers of candidates looking to move.

 We are expecting the number of Brexit related vacancies to increase as plans to accommodate for changes are put into place.
-This should lead to a temporary spike in both project work and operational roles that will be covering team members who have been transferred to the projects.
+This should lead to a temporary spike in both project work and operational roles that will be covering team members who have been transferred to the projects and increased activity for banking recruitment agencies.

 In Q4 of 2017, we saw a number of roles released in December as firms took steps to get ahead of the game and prepare for New Year budgets.
 We expect this to happen again, giving a positive end to the year.